01OrangeCrush/educause-2025-ai-cyber-poster/README.md

 This repository supports the EDUCAUSE 2025 virtual poster presentation:

 **"Embedding Generative AI Ethics and Security into Graduate Cybersecurity Curriculum: A Scalable Model for Higher Education"**
-Presented by Jenn McCauley & Ed Glantz, Penn State University
+Presented by Jenn McCauley & Edward J. Glantz, Penn State University

 ---